USTCAGI/USTCAGI.github.io/content/_index.md

       text: |
         <br>

         **A**rtificial **G**eneral **I**ntelligence group is a part of State Key Laboratory of Cognitive Intelligence, University of Science and Technology of China.
-AGI group mainly focuses on applying AI & data mining techniques to to match or surpass human capabilities across a wide range of applications.
+AGI group mainly focuses on applying AI & data mining techniques to match or surpass human capabilities across a wide range of applications.
       image:
         filename: welcome.png
   # - block: markdown